 {% endarchiveList %}

-When you refresh the page, you will see output similar to this below each article title (this is just an example, the actual output will be longer and more detailed):
+When you refresh the page, below each article title, you will see output similar to this (this is just an example, the actual output will be longer and more detailed):

 &models.Archive{Id:1, CreatedTime:1678886400, UpdatedTime:1678886400, DeletedTime:0, SiteId:1, ModuleId:1, CategoryId:5, UserId:1, ParentId:0, Title:"AnQiCMS模板调试:如何显示变量的详细结构", Link:"/article/anqicms-template-debug.html", SeoTitle:"", Keywords:"AnQiCMS,模板调试", Description:"本文将详细介绍AnQiCMS模板调试时,如何利用dump过滤器显示变量的详细结构、类型和值...", Content:"...", Logo:"https://en.anqicms.com/uploads/images/thumbnail.webp", Thumb:"https://en.anqicms.com/uploads/images/thumbnail-thumb.webp", Images:[]string{}, Flag:"c", OriginUrl:"", CanonicalUrl:"", CustomUrl:"", ReadLevel:0, Price:0.00, Stock:0, Views:1234, CommentCount:10, Likes:50, Dislikes:2, Sort:0, Status:1, CombineIds:nil, ExtraFields:map[string]interface {}{"author":"张三"}}

-Scenario two: Check system configuration variables.
+Scenario two: Check the system configuration variables

 <pre>{{ system|dump }}</pre>